-Food Preparation and Nutrition
+GCSE Foundation Food Preparation and Nutrition

-The Food Preparation and Nutrition GCSE is an exciting, interesting and creative course which focuses on nutrition, health, food science alongside development of practical cooking skills.
+The Food Preparation and Nutrition GCSE is an exciting, interesting and creative course which focuses on nutrition, health, food science alongside development of vital practical cooking life skills.
 The course will ensure students develop a deep understanding of nutrition, food provenance and the working characteristics of food materials.
-Students will also learn about British and international culinary traditions and about food security and food safety.
-At the heart of the qualification is a focus on developing high levels of knowledge alngside practical cookery skills and a strong understanding of both nutrition and the science behind food.
+At the heart of the qualification is a focus on developing high levels of knowledge alongside practical cookery skills and a strong understanding of both nutrition and the science behind food, leading into many potential career fields.